 The LSSU High School Short Story Prize is a regional literary competition run by the Lake Superior State University Creative Writing Program for high school writers with a cash award and scholarship.
-The 2016 contest is open to high school students residing in the Midwestern United States (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin) and Ontario, Canada.
-Entries to our second annual competition will be accepted February 1 through April 30, 2016.
-As last year, all entries will be read blind, with the identities of authors revealed only after judges’ final decisions are made.
-The winner of the 2016 competition will receive a $500 cash prize that can be increased to a $1000 cash scholarship if the winner chooses to attend LSSU.
-Additionally, this year, all entries receiving semifinalist or higher status will receive a free print copy of the latest edition of the LSSU undergraduate journal, Snowdrifts.
+The 2017 contest is open to high school students residing in the United States and Canada.
+Entries to our third annual competition will be accepted January 1 through April 30, 2017 As last year, all entries will be read blind, with the identities of authors revealed only after judges’ final decisions are made.
+The winner of the competition will receive a $500 cash prize that can be increased to a $1000 cash scholarship if the winner chooses to attend LSSU.
+More details are available on our website.

 Maximum story length: 5,000 words

-Before you enter, be sure to read the detailed contest rules and entry guidelines on our site!
+Before you enter, be sure to read the detailed contest rules and entry guidelines:

 1. Entrants must be high school students and residents of the United States or Canada.
 All entries will be read blind, with the identities of authors revealed only after judges’ final decisions are made; location will be checked after decisions are made.

 2. Stories must qualify as realistic fiction.
 For the purposes of this contest, this will mean fiction that takes place in the real world.
 We are looking for stories written in a compelling voice with a well-developed story, character depth, a detailed setting, attention to language, and a deeper meaning.